If today is an average workday, you could lose about an hour of time trying to get something done.

 Yet, you probably work smarter today than you did a few years ago-or even last year.
 Technology has the potential to significantly increase productivity management as well as reduce costs.
-The rise in globalisation has opened access to new talent, expertise and resources that have energise businesses...in fact, two thirds of workers are now located in growth markets.
+The rise in globalization has opened access to new talent, expertise and resources that have energized businesses...in fact, two thirds of workers are now located in growth markets.
 Social networking capabilities allow us to tap into partner and customer thinking.
 And people increasingly have "anytime, anywhere" access to their applications, information and resources.

-Employees are ready, they know their jobs and have valuable ideas...it's the processes that haven't kept up. organisations and businesses around the world are recognising that they need to reinvent their infrastructures and processes to allow their people to collaborate with each other, their customers and their partners; to foster creativity and problem-solving and to enable the very act of enterprise.
+Employees are ready, they know their jobs and have valuable ideas...it's the processes that haven't kept up.
+Organizations and businesses around the world are recognizing that they need to reinvent their infrastructures and processes to allow their people to collaborate with each other, their customers and their partners; to foster creativity and problem-solving and to enable the very act of enterprise.
 If we can create businesses as smart as our employees, we can make more informed decisions, leverage deeper relationships and develop more connected, agile and effective processes.

 Connecting people to drive productivity

 Celina Insurance, a U.S. multi-line property and casualty insurance firm, uses online collaboration tools like "chat" to connect its independent insurance agents and underwriters, reducing policy turnaround time from weeks to days.